5unil/optical-ray-tracer/README.txt

-=To begin import ray tracer and genpolar at terminal.
+To begin import ray tracer and genpolar at terminal.

 Then define a simple bundlerays method to iterate over the rtpairs method in genpolar which should create ray objects and store their positions and direction using the append method in raytracer.